PURE Community Governance

 - The community is doing most of the work to further the Purpose.
 The leaders’ job is to provide the necessary support and cohesion for the community to do that work.

-In line with the service leadership philosophy described above, the Community Lead fundamentally serves the community.
-Should the community-at-large ever expresses a forceful desire for another person to fill the Community Lead role, the current Community Lead is ethically compelled to surrender the position.
+In line with the service leadership philosophy described above, the Core Team fundamentally serves the community.
+Should the community-at-large ever express a forceful desire for a different Core Leadership Team, the current team is ethically compelled to surrender the position.
 There are not currently formal procedures in place for this, but if the community continues to scale, there is a good chance we will create those procedures as part of the process of non-profit incorporation (see Legal Structure below).

 The Pure Battlefield volunteer organization is a group of PURE community members that do the day-to-day work of maintaining the community and furthering the Community Purpose.
 The volunteer organization is part of the PURE community; all volunteers are community members themselves.
 The volunteer organization is led by the Community Lead.

 Volunteers are selected to join the organization based on their ability and commitment to support the Community Purpose, and their fit with the roles we have available.
 These criteria are assessed based on written applications, video interviews, and prior interaction.

 For more details on our volunteer organization, see our Volunteering page.

 Pure Battlefield started as a hobbyist project in July of 2012, and as such is not yet a corporate entity.
-Currently, all of PURE’s assets (finances, domain names, servers, etc.) are legally the private property of an individual (James Hogan, the current Community Lead).
+Currently, all of PURE’s assets (finances, domain names, servers, etc.) are legally the private property of an individual (James Hogan, the current chairperson of the Core Leadership Team).

-If we continue to grow, we will likely legally incorporate as a non-profit entity.
-Such an entity would be governed by a Board of Directors, selected from the community, with a legally-enforceable fiduciary responsibility to protect the legal, financial, and ethical interests of the community.
+As of September 2014, we have a formal engagement with a law firm that is helping us legally incorporate as a non-profit entity.
+Post-incorporation, we will be governed by a Board of Directors, selected from the community, with a legally-enforceable fiduciary responsibility to protect the legal, financial, and ethical interests of the community.

 About the Legal Owner

-By James Hogan, aka Adama, Pure Battlefield Founder & Community Lead
+By James Hogan, aka Adama, PURE Founder & Chairperson